Reconstructing complex states of a 20-qubit quantum simulator

 Large quantum systems can be tackled by means of so-called variational approaches.
 Their idea is to represent a high-dimensional quantum state with an ansatz that is dependent on much fewer parameters than the dimension of the Hilbert space under consideration.
 By using standard iterative optimization methods, these parameters can be adjusted such that the corresponding quantum state becomes optimal with respect to a criterion of interest, which in the context of QST would be the likelihood of the measurement data acquired.

-In this work, we apply variational approaches to perform tomography of quantum states produced in a $N=20$-qubit trapped-ion quantum simulator, which corresponds to a Hilbert space of dimension $2^{20}\approx10^6$.
-Successful state reconstruction is achieved in spite of very limited data (statistics collected over 27 bases with 1000 measurements in each basis) and complex structure of the states, featuring a high degree of entanglement and long-range correlations.
+In this work, we apply variational approaches to perform tomography of \teal{complex multiqubit} quantum states produced in a $N=20$-qubit trapped-ion quantum simulator, which corresponds to a Hilbert space of dimension $2^{20}\approx10^6$.
+The system evolves under the action of an engineered many-body Hamiltonian \cite{qubits20} \teal{generating highly entangled states.
+Efficiently characterizing these states poses a current challenge due to their non-symmetrical nature, which distinguishes them from highly symmetric states such as Greenberger-Horne-Zeilinger (GHZ) or W states, for which effective tomographic methods are available.} Nevertheless, successful state reconstruction is achieved in spite of very limited data (statistics collected over 27 bases with 1000 measurements in each basis).

-We compare the performance of three methods that belong to two classes: the matrix-product states (MPS) ansatz and two neural-network quantum state (NNQS) ans\"atze, a restricted Boltzmann machine and an autoregressive neural network.
+In our present work, we compare the performance of three methods that belong to the following two classes: the matrix-product states (MPS) ansatz and two neural-network quantum state (NNQS) ans\"atze, a restricted Boltzmann machine and an autoregressive neural network.
 Both classes have their advantages and shortcomings.
-The MPS ansatz is easier to train, but works best on chains of qubits with short-range one-dimensional correlations (more generally, area-law entanglement scaling) and limited degree of entanglement \cite{orus2019tensor}.
+The MPS ansatz is easier to train, but works best on chains of qubits with short-range one-dimensional correlations (more generally, area-law entanglement scaling) and limited degree of entanglement \cite{orus2019tensor,gomez2022reconstructing}.
 In fact, a version of the MPS ansatz has been shown to fail on the specific system studied here \cite{qubits20}.
-On the other hand, NNQSs are more expressive and have been shown to work well on states with volume law entanglement scaling~\cite{deng2017quantum,levine2019quantum,hibat2020recurrent}.
-However, they are more difficult to train: they require sampling and, furthermore, transforming the sampled state into the measurement basis results in emergence of exponential number of terms.
-Therefore there is no obvious answer to the question which ansatz is more suitable in our case.
+On the other hand, NNQSs are more expressive \cite{sharir2022neural} and have been shown to work well on states with volume law entanglement scaling~\cite{deng2017quantum,levine2019quantum,hibat2020recurrent}.
+However, they are more difficult to train: they require sampling and, furthermore, transforming the sampled state into the measurement basis results in emergence of an exponential number of terms.
+Therefore, there is no obvious answer to the question of which ansatz is more suitable in our case.

 Our results unequivocally demonstrate that MPS surpasses both neural networks in terms of likelihood for the experimental data and in terms of fidelity for simulated ones.
 We believe this to be a consequence of the one-dimensional geometry and short-range character of interactions in our trapped-ion simulator.
-To illustrate this point, in the end of the paper we provide an example of a volume-law scaling state whose tomography can be successfully achieved with NNQS, but fails with MPS.
+To illustrate this point, at the end of the paper we provide an example of a volume-law scaling state whose tomography can be successfully achieved with NNQS, but fails with MPS.